-Falling is available now on Curzon Home Cinema
+Falling is available now on Curzon Home Cinema.

-However, as Willis succumbs to dementia, and his health fades, its John who picks up the burden of his care.
-His life as a gay man in a loving marriage, with a young daughter, suffering from his father’s relentless homophobia.
-While at the same time, he tries to encourage his dad to move from the family farm to a small California property.
-However, how do you care for a man unwilling to accept support?
+However, as Willis slowly succumbs to dementia, it’s John who picks up the burden of his care.
+Here John’s life as a gay man in a loving marriage with a young daughter suffers from his father’s relentless homophobia as he tries to encourage his dad to move from the family farm.
+But how do you care for a man unwilling to accept support?

 Director: Viggo Mortensen

 Cast: Viggo Mortensen, Lance Henriksen, Sverrir Gudnason, Laura Linney, Terry Chen